 Michael is a senior associate in the litigation team.

 Michael's main area of practice to date has been related to a wide variety of commercial litigation.
-The majority of Michael's work involves significant claims in the High Court.
-More recently, Michael has developed expertise in regulatory and insurance law.
+The majority of Michael's work involves significant claims in the High Court with cases also in the Court of Appeal and Supreme Court.
+More recently, Michael has developed expertise in regulatory, insurance law and intellectual property disputes.

-Michael is an experienced litigation solicitor having qualified in 2005, joining Russell-Cooke in in September 2010.
+Michael is an experienced litigation solicitor having qualified in 2005, joining Russell-Cooke in September 2010.

 General commercial litigation

-- Godiva Mortgages v Travelers Insurance company and others EWHC 3687 (Comm) involving an application by the Law Society in both its representational capacity and regulatory capacity to intervene into proceedings;
+- Acting for the SRA in Godiva Mortgages v Travelers Insurance Company and others EWHC 3687 (Comm) involving a successful application by the Law Society in both its representational capacity and regulatory capacity to intervene into proceedings.
+This case was listed as one of The Lawyer’s top 20 cases of 2014.

-- Assisting Paolo Sidoli on the case of Slocom Trading Ltd v Tatik, Inc and others EWHC 3464 (Ch).
+- Assisting Paolo Sidoli as part of a team on the case of Slocom Trading Ltd v Tatik, Inc and others EWHC 3464 (Ch).
 A large multinational dispute involving parties and witnesses in multiple jurisdictions including the US, Russia and Switzerland.
-Additionally assisting at various interlocutory stages in the proceedings including a Pre-trial review - EWHC 264 (Ch); and
+Additionally assisting at various interlocutory stages in the proceedings including a pre-trial review.

-- Acting, with Paolo Sidoli, for Leonard Cheshire Disability, one of the UK's largest voluntary sector providers of services for disabled people.
+- Acting for Leonard Cheshire Disability, one of the UK's largest voluntary sector providers of services for disabled people.
 A highly contentious case which was commenced as a £1 million breach of contract claim in the Court of Session in Edinburgh.
-Michael and Paolo were the key contacts for the Chief Executive, CFO and the Trustees.
-To assist with jurisdictional and cross-border issues Burness LLP were instructed to assist.
-The case was widely reported in the Scottish press being the subject of seven articles.
+Michael and Paolo Sidoli were the key contacts for the client.
+Burness LLP were instructed to assist with jurisdictional and cross-border issues.
+The case was widely reported in the Scottish press.

 In the past year Michael has advised a number of charities in respect of judicial review applications following the cessation of funding by local authorities and/or the termination of projects.
-Michael also continues to advise the SRA on judicial review applications relating to the operation of the Assigned Risks Pool and other regulatory decisions as and when such applications arise.
-Articles include recent commentary on judicial review.
+Michael also advises on the closely linked area of public procurement and successfully challenged a number of procurement processes undertaken by local authorities.

 Particular cases of note include:

-- assisting the Foreign and Commonwealth Office in preparing the UK Government's observations in the matter of Anal Sheikh v the United Kingdom - 51144/07 ECHR 1018 (14 June 2011) a case relating to a challenge of the intervention powers of the Solicitors Regulation Authority; and
+- Assisting the Foreign and Commonwealth Office in preparing the UK Government's observations in the matter of Anal Sheikh v the United Kingdom - 51144/07 ECHR 1018 (14 June 2011) a case relating to a challenge of the intervention powers of the SRA.

 Mediation / ADR